telerik/xaml-docs/controls/radrichtextbox/overview.md

 	RadRichTextBox supports headers and footers in its document.
 For more information, see the [Headers and Footers]({%slug radrichtextbox-features-headers-and-footers%}) article.

 * __Track changes__
-	Support for tracking changes as formatting changes, adding and removing text, images, hyperlinks, tables, etc. This features is useful when different people are working on the same document.
+	Support for tracking changes as formatting changes, adding and removing text, images, hyperlinks, tables, etc. This feature is useful when different people are working on the same document.
 For more information, see the [Track Changes]({%slug radrichtextbox-features-track-changes%}) article.

 * __Bookmarks__
 	The control provides easy retrieval of previously marked parts of the document.
 For more information, see the [Bookmarks]({%slug radrichtextbox-features-document-elements-bookmarks%}) article.